 A funeral service will be held Saturday March 14th. at 10:00 A.M. in the Morris Funeral Home 45 North Main Street, Ipswich.
 Burial with military honors will follow in the Cowles Memorial Cemetery 29 Town Farm Road, Ipswich.
 An hour of visitation will be Saturday from 9:00 A.M. until the service, family and friends are respectfully invited.
 In lieu of flowers please make a donation in Mr. Dorr’s name to: Macular Degeneration Research c/o Bright Focus Foundation 22512 Gateway Center Drive Clarksburg, MA 20871 .
 To send a condolence to the Dorr family please go to: MorrisFH.com .

-To plant a tree in memory of Leon S. Dorr, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Leon S. Dorr, please visit our floral store.